naototty/terraform-provider-ovirt/README.md

 # terraform-provider-ovirt

-this is no mainted fork porject terraform-provider-ovirt.
+this is no mainted porject terraform-provider-ovirt.

 original github repos; https://github.com/chriscowley/terraform-provider-ovirt